GIScience/gis-training-resource-center/content/Modul_3/en_qgis_modul_3_ex3_madagascar.md

 :::{card}
 Achievement:
-We've pinpointed that no health facilities have been inundated by the floods.
+We've pinpointed that 3 health facilities have been inundated by the floods.
 :::

 ## Task 3: Logistical access